Fight for Life (video game): Background

-Francois Yves Bertrand first entered into the video game industry with the TRS-80 microcomputer during his high school period, writing a text-based adventure game for it as his very first title, with Bertrand later buying an Acorn Atom computer and he would continue working with computers manufactured by Acorn Computers.
+Francois Yves Bertrand developed his first video game, a text-based adventure game, for the TRS-80 while in high school period.
+Bertrand later purchased an Acorn Atom computer and developed for computers manufactured by Acorn Computers.
 Several years later, Bertrand joined French developer Sisteme and worked on titles from the label such as Ballarena and Erotictac.
-He would also later form his own game development company in France, Eterna, developing and publishing several titles for the Acorn line of home computers such as Blaston.
+He would also later form his own game development company in France, Eterna, developing and publishing several titles for the Acorn line of home computers, such as Blaston.

-While working for Sisteme, Bertrand began developing a new idea that involved controlling a computer program without joystick input on some of the first digitizing cards available and playing it with an interface capable of analyzing player motion in front of a virtual camera system to control the game and creating a title along with it, however the developer was a small company incapable of handling the project and would close its doors due to competition from Japanese developers, with neither his own company having the means in regards to marketing the technology.
+While working for Sisteme, Bertrand began developing a new idea that involved controlling a computer program with a virtual camera system.
+Neither Bertrand nor Sisteme had the means to develop the technology, and Sisteme went out of business due to competition from Japanese developers.

-Bertrand contacted Sega of Japan about his then-newly developed technology, recorded a videotape showcasing it and sent it to the company.
-Interested in his technology after seeing the video, Sega suggested Bertrand to work for the company and they proceeded to arrange an interview with him in Japan, which resulted in his hiring and joining AM2 as one of the first foreign members within the division, along with modeler and animator Jeff Buchanan.
+Bertrand sent Sega of Japan a videotape showcasing the technology.
+Sega hired him to join AM2 as one of the first foreign members within the division, along with modeler and animator Jeff Buchanan.
 Under the helm of Yu Suzuki, he and Buchanan formed part of the original Virtua Fighter development team, with Bertrand being responsible for creating the camera and collision systems seen in the game.
-Bertrand would continue working along with Buchanan at Sega in further projects for almost two years before moving to the United States, where he would offer his services to both The 3DO Company and Atari Corporation, with the latter recruiting him to be part of the software development teams for the Jaguar and becoming the sole lead programmer of Fight for Life.
+Bertrand would continue working along with Buchanan at Sega in further projects for almost two years before moving to the United States, where he would offer his services to both The 3DO Company and Atari Corporation, with the latter recruiting him to be part of the software development teams for the Jaguar, and becoming the sole lead programmer of Fight for Life.

-Silvio Porretta is a self-taught artist who began creating animation and raster graphics as an amusement for himself in his bedroom.
-Porretta first met with Bertrand during an exchanging of pirated games, who told him that he had his own game development company and needed both an artist and designer, with his first title being the aforementioned Blaston for Acorn computers.
-A few years later, he would join Atari Corp. with Bertrand, who managed to land a job for him at the company and was the sole artist of Fight for Life.
+Bertrand helped Silvio Porretta, whom he had met during an exchange of pirated games, to get a job at Atari, where he became the sole artist of Fight for Life.